apify/apify-cli/docs/integrating-scrapy.md

 title: Integrating Scrapy projects
 ---

-This part of the documentation describes how to integrate Scrapy projects with Apify platform.
+This part of the documentation describes how to integrate Scrapy projects with the Apify platform.

 Scrapy, a widely-used open-source web scraping framework, can now be effortlessly migrated to the Apify platform using our dedicated migration tool.
 This tool empowers users to transform their Scrapy projects into [Apify Actors](https://docs.apify.com/platform/actors) with a single command.
 To initiate this transformation, execute the following initialization command in the root of your Scrapy project.
 The command will automatically detect the presence of the `scrapy.cfg` file in your project.